marshalneves/resume/Readme.md

 > https://www.chesf.gov.br/

+**Full-stack Developer (Volunteer)** - Projeto Acalanto Natal - Jan 2012 - Present

+> The Acalanto Natal Project is a civil society and charity, with no economic purposes, composed of a group of community-friendly people who voluntarily proposed to develop a work of enlightenment, encouragement and referral to adoption, with the basic objective to avoid institutionalization of Children and adolescents and prevent their abandonment and marginalization.

+> I'm responsible for developing efficient, reusable and reliable front-end and back-end code.
+Working with: Javascript (ES6), HTML5, CSS3/SASS, PHP, MY-SQL

+> www.projetoacalantonatal.com.br

 **Web Developer** - Court of Accounts of the State of State - 2001 - 2004

 > Analysis and development of the System Integrated Computer Audit, process control and others.
 Stack: Visual Basic, Classic ASP, .NET, Crystal Reports and Microsoft SQL Server

 > http://www.tce.rn.gov.br/

-**Full-stack Developer (Volunteer)** - Projeto Acalanto Natal - Jan 2005 - Fev 2009

-> (www.projetoacalantonatal.com.br) The Acalanto Natal Project is a civil society and charity, with no economic purposes, composed of a group of community-friendly people who voluntarily proposed to develop a work of enlightenment, encouragement and referral to adoption, with the basic objective to avoid institutionalization of Children and adolescents and prevent their abandonment and marginalization.

-> I'm responsible for developing efficient, reusable and reliable front-end and back-end code.
-Working with: Javascript (ES6), HTML5, CSS3/SASS, PHP, MY-SQL

 ## Education